lucaskjaero/lucas-kjaero-website/README.md

 Deployed by github actions.

 ### Still to do:
-1. Come up with a better pitch / about me
-2. Redirect lucaskjaero.com domain
+1. Redirect lucaskjaero.com domain
-3. Sunset django site
+2. Sunset django site
-4. Keep this updated
+3. Keep this updated